SharafDataScience/DataAnalyst-PowerBi-Projects/Stores Startup Expansion/README.md

-# 📈 Startup Expansion Analysis
+# 📈 Store Performance Analysis & Expansion Strategy

 This project analyzes data from various retail stores to assess the impact of marketing and regional expansion on store revenue.
 It uses a combination of data exploration, visualization, and statistical insights to guide business decision-making.